Dateline: Florianopolis, Brazil

 After putting in your time on the ground, you may apply for citizenship under what is called “common naturalization.”

-Basically, the government wants to see that you’ve actually put in your time in the country and that you meet their checklist of criteria.
-This includes speaking Portuguese, proving that you can support a family and demonstrate that you haven’t robbed a convenience store during your stay.
+The government wants to see that you’ve actually put in your time in the country and that you meet their checklist of criteria.
+This includes speaking Portuguese, proving that you can support a family, and demonstrating that you haven’t robbed a convenience store during your stay.

 Brazil does allow dual nationality, meaning you will not need to renounce your current citizenship if you do not wish to.